microsoft/r-server-campaign-optimization/Resources/Instructions/CIG_Workflow.md

 The dashboard file is included in the `Campaign` directory.

-## Operationalize with Debra and Danny
+## Step 3: Operationalize with Debra and Danny

 Debra has completed her tasks.
 She has connected to the SQL database, executed code both locally and on the SQL machine to clean the data, create new features, train two models and select the champaion model.
 She's scored data, created recommendations, and also created a summary report which she will hand off to Bernie - see below.